 15-20 minutes before dinner:

-1. Boil pasta according to package directions, drain (reserve 1 cup pasta water for the sauce if making) and toss with olive oil.
+1. Boil pasta according to package directions, drain (reserve 1 cup pasta water) and toss with olive oil.
 Place pasta in a large serving bowl or return to the pot.

 3. Toss pasta, vegetables and herbs lightly in the pan with your sauce.
 To serve, top with more grated cheese and nuts, if using.